CrazyCollin/lightdb/README.md

-# lightkv
+# lightdb

 ## Introduction
-LightKV is a distributed key-value storage system written in Rust.
+LightDB is a distributed key-value storage system written in Rust.
 It is designed to be a high performance, reliable and easy to use key-value storage system, compatible with Time Series Data.
 Currently, it is still under development.

 ## Architecture
 Embedded KV storage engine (which manage data storage and memory index) is integrated with other functional modules,